open-component-model/ocm/examples/lib/tour/docsrc/04-working-with-config/README.md

 {{include}{../../04-working-with-config/04-write-config-type.go}{method apply}}
 ```

-Therefor it decides, whether it is able to handle a dedicated type of target
+Therefore, it decides, whether it is able to handle a dedicated type of target
 object and how to configure it.
 This way a configuration object
 may apply is settings or even parts of its setting to any kind of target object.